tremendouscoin/litecoin/README.md

 Useful as a clear-cut Tremendouscoin Clone Template? (and also Safe-ish and Trustworthy-ish)
 ----------------

-Tremendouscoin will use a more recent codebase (version 0.1.0 is based on Tremendouscoin 0.14) than many shitcoins (many use Tremendouscoin 0.8 etc).
+Tremendouscoin will use a more recent codebase (version 0.1.0 is based on Litecoin 0.14) than many shitcoins (many use Litecoin 0.8 etc).

-Its modification from the original Tremendouscoin codebase will also strive to be extremely well-documented.
+Its modification from the original Litecoin codebase will also strive to be extremely well-documented.

 For example we will fork right from litecoin-project/litecoin so that anyone can perform easy comparisons with litecoin right on github.
 This may lead to a modicum of *trust/safety* in the compiled code since anyone will be able to follow clearly how the code was modified from a well-known coin.
-It may also lead to being a well-known *Tremendouscoin forking example* for others working on creating Tremendouscoin forks to follow (and contribute to!)
+It may also lead to being a well-known *Litecoin forking example* for others working on creating Litecoin forks to follow (and contribute to!)

 Reality check
 ----------------